canonical/ubuntu-boards-documentation/how-to/headless-usage.rst

 The default user configuration could be expressed as follows.
-Note, this configuration is implicit in the cloud-init installation; it doesn't need to be specified in your :file:`user-data` (this is just to give context for customisations below):
+Note, this configuration is implicit in the cloud-init installation; it doesn't need to be specified in your :file:`user-data`, this is simply to give context for the changes below:

 .. code-block:: yaml